← Back to Blog

 Features That Don’t Matter

-Some features sound impressive in a comparison table but don’t hold up in practice.
-Watch out for:
+Some features look good in a comparison table but don’t hold up in practice:

-- Per-scan pricing tiers — If a platform charges more as your codes get more scans, your costs scale with your success.
-That’s a bad deal.
+• Per-scan pricing tiers.
+If a platform charges more as your codes get more scans, your costs grow with your success.
+Bad deal.

-- Watermark removal as a paid upgrade — If a generator slaps their logo on your QR code and charges you to remove it, that’s not a feature—it’s a hostage situation.
+• Watermark removal as a paid upgrade.
+If a generator puts their logo on your QR code and charges you to remove it, that’s not a feature.

-- “AI-powered” design — Most of these just randomize colors and patterns.
-You’ll get better results spending 30 seconds picking your brand colors manually.
+• “AI-powered” design.
+Most of these just randomize colors and patterns.
+You’ll get better results spending 30 seconds picking your brand colors yourself.

-- 50+ QR code “types” — The underlying technology is the same.
-Whether you’re encoding a URL, a vCard, or WiFi credentials, what matters is how the generator handles customization and tracking, not how many input forms it has.
+• 50+ QR code “types.”
+The underlying technology is the same.
+Whether you’re encoding a URL, a vCard, or WiFi credentials, what matters is customization and tracking, not how many input forms exist.

 Matching Features to Your Needs